 - Outreach.
 What are the marketing tactics that will be most impactful in securing your target audience?

 - Content.
-What are the areas, style, format, and level of detail the content you create falls into?
+What areas, styles, formats and level of detail does the content you create fall into?

 - Engagements.
 What are the engagement opportunities during an event that will best resonate with attendees?

 - Stakeholders.
 Who are the groups and specific individuals that need to be consulted with to determine the event strategy?

 Also, keep in mind that event goals and objectives change.

 As a marketing event—and an organization—matures, event goals and objectives may shift.
 New types of attendees, competitive and economic movements, changing business priorities, and changing the event from in-person to virtual (or back again) all contribute to this shift.